Repair Methods

 Cost and the insurance angle

 Leak detection is typically $300–$800; the repair varies widely with the source and access.
-Unlike soil-movement damage, a sudden plumbing leak is more likely to have an insurance path — so document the leak and the damage.
+Unlike soil-movement damage, a sudden slab leak is more likely to have an insurance path — see does insurance cover foundation repair? for how Texas insurers draw that line between a covered sudden leak and an excluded gradual one.
+Document the leak and the damage either way.
 Then close the loop with drainage/waterproofing so water stops threatening the foundation, and seal any cracks the movement created.

 Frequently asked questions

-How do I know if I have an under-slab leak?
+How do I know if I have a slab leak?

 Warning signs include an unexplained jump in your water bill, the sound of running water with everything off, warm or damp spots on the floor (for hot-water lines), mildew smell, or new foundation movement.
 A plumber can confirm with a pressure test.